Natal Light Horse: South West African Campaign

-After successfully defending the Kheis Drift, the NLH entrained for Cape Town where they spent Christmas before being shipped to Lüderitz in South-West Africa to join an army group in the southern sector known as Central Force.
+After successfully defending the Kheis Drift, the NLH entered Cape Town, where they spent Christmas before being shipped to Lüderitz in South-West Africa to join an army group in the southern sector known as Central Force.

-The Central Force soon thereafter began a pursuit of retreating forces but found they were severely hampered by a lack of water at the wells and soaks en route.
-To circumvent this lack of water the NLH was ordered to join a flying column consisting of three brigades of light horse and one field battery.
+Soon after, the Central Force began pursuing retreating forces but found that they needed more water at the wells and soaks en route.
+The NLH was ordered to join a flying column of three brigades of light horses and one field battery to circumvent this lack of water.